PannyLewis/reducer-todo/README.md

 - Add "tags" to your todos, and display them with your todo list
 - Have fun with the styling.
 Make this something you'd be proud to show off!

-CLONED AND BRANCHED 07/22/20 PNL
+cloned and branched 07/22/20 pnl